Profile

 1. 1

-Clean and cut the rabbit into pieces.
-Place it in a large bowl and marinate for three hours with the red wine, half a chopped onion, parsley, chopped carrot and celery, thyme, bay leaves, olives, two cloves, small onions and freshly ground black pepper.
+Clean and chop the rabbit into pieces.
+Place in a large bowl to marinate for three hours with the red wine, half a chopped onion, parsley, diced carrots and celery, thyme, bay leaves, pitted olives, two cloves, small white onions, and freshly ground black pepper.

 2. 2

-Render the lardo in a non-stick pot, then add the rabbit — drained from the marinade — along with the vegetables and olives.
-Moisten with a little of the marinade as you cook, adding more until it is used up.
+Render the lard in a non-stick pan, then add the drained rabbit along with the vegetables and olives, pouring in a little of the marinade.
+Continue cooking, adding the marinade gradually until it’s all used up.

 3. 3

-Dissolve the stock powder in warm water, pour over the meat, cover and cook over a moderate heat.
+Dissolve the vegetable stock granules in warm water and pour over the meat.
+Cover and simmer gently over a moderate heat.

 4. 4

-Ten minutes before the end of cooking, caramelise the sugar with a tablespoon of water, add a splash of red wine vinegar and pour the mixture over the rabbit, along with the pine nuts, raisins and the small onions from the marinade.
+About ten minutes before the end of cooking, caramelise the sugar with a tablespoon of water, stir in some red wine vinegar, then pour this over the rabbit along with the pine nuts, sultanas, and the small onions from the marinade.

 5. 5

-Finish cooking uncovered, allow to cool slightly and serve.
+Finish cooking uncovered, allow to cool slightly, then serve.

 💡 Tips and Variations